 - “Rephrase your new statement, repeating the first step.”
 “Good” represents a value judgment, so: Your favorite grown-ups can tell you where it is safe to play.
 It is important to try to listen to them.

 - “Rephrase your idea a ﬁnal time, relating it to some phase of development a preschooler can understand.”
 Maybe: Your favorite grown-ups can tell you where it is safe to play.
 It is important to try to listen to them, and listening is an important part of growing.

 Rogers brought this level of care and attention not just to granular details and phrasings, but the bigger messages his show would send.
 Hedda Sharapan, one of the staff members at Fred Rogers’s production company, Family Communications, Inc., recalls Rogers once halted taping of a show when a cast member told the puppet Henrietta Pussycat not to cry; he interrupted shooting to make it clear that his show would never suggest to children that they not cry.

 This is one of the reasons Rogers was so particular about the writing on his show.
-“I spent hours talking with Fred and taking notes,” says Greenwald, “then hours talking with Margaret McFarland before I went off and wrote the scripts.
+“I spent hours talking with Fred and taking notes,” Greenwald said, “then hours talking with Margaret McFarland before I went off and wrote the scripts.
 Then Fred made them better.”
-As simple as Mister Rogers’ Neighborhood looked and sounded, every detail in it was the product of a tremendously careful, academically-informed process.
+As simple as Mister Rogers’ Neighborhood looked and sounded, every detail in it was the product of a tremendously careful, academically informed process.